Azure-Samples/azure-iot-edge-identity-translation-lite/README.md

 - An Azure account and access to a subscription where you can provision new resources (IoT Hub, Functions, Storage, Container Registry).
 - Visual Studio Code if you want to run any parts of the sample locally.
 - Docker Desktop for building the container modules (if not using the pre-built images).
+- Azure Powershell az if you are running the automated sample.

 ## Setup

-Explain how to prepare the sample once the user clones or downloads the repository.
-The section should outline every step necessary to install dependencies and set up any settings (for example, API keys and output folders).
+There are two ways of setting up a running demo:

-Automated sample setup can be found [here](/ITM-ARM/README.md).
+- Automated sample setup can be found [here](/ITM-ARM/README.md).

-There is also an option to setting up everything manually, including building the container images.
+- There is also an option to setting up everything manually, including building the container images.
 You can find a [step-by-step guide here](/docs/stepbystep.md).

-## Running the sample

-Outline step-by-step instructions to execute the sample and see its output.
-Include steps for executing the sample from the IDE, starting specific services in the Azure portal or anything related to the overall launch of the code.

 ## Key concepts